-- a.
-An individual hired as an Associate or Professor will usually be considered for tenure within the first three years of full-time academic service to the College. - b.
+- b.
 An Assistant Professor will usually be considered for tenure during the sixth year of full-time academic service to the College at that rank unless he or she had prior service at that rank at another institution.
 The faculty member and the College may agree to count up to three years of prior service toward the total of six. - c.
 An individual hired as a tenure-eligible Lecturer must achieve the rank of Assistant Professor by the conclusion of the third year of full-time academic service to the College in order to remain tenure eligible. - d.
 No tenure-eligible faculty member may be on leave during the fall semester of the year in which he or she is standing for promotion. - e.
 A tenure-eligible faculty member who takes a leave of absence for advanced study, research, or other scholarly activity will have that time count toward the probationary period leading up to tenure review. - f.
 A tenure-eligible faculty member who is forced due to illness, maternity/paternity, or family emergency to be absent or operate at a greatly reduced level for a significant period of time may request a one-year extension to the pre-tenure period.
 The request should be made in writing to the Provost.
 The Provost will provide a written response to the request after consulting with FPPC and the faculty member's department chair.
 The letter granting the request must state the new timetable for tenure review. - g.
 In very special cases, an individual may be appointed to the faculty at the rank of Professor with tenure by the Board of Trustees.
 The President of the College may recommend such an appointment to the Board following a careful review of the individual's credentials by the relevant academic department, the Faculty Evaluation Committee, and appropriate administrators.